ni/nidaqmx-python/README.rst

 ----------------------------
 Virtual channels, or sometimes referred to generically as channels, are software entities that encapsulate the physical channel along with other channel specific information (e.g.: range, terminal configuration, and custom scaling) that formats the data.
-A physical channel is a terminal or pin at which you can measure or generate an analog or digital signal.A single physical channel can include more than one terminal, as in the case of a differential analog input channel or a digital port of eight lines.
+A physical channel is a terminal or pin at which you can measure or generate an analog or digital signal.
+A single physical channel can include more than one terminal, as in the case of a differential analog input channel or a digital port of eight lines.
-Every physical channel on a device has a unique name (for instance, SC1Mod4/ai0, Dev2/ao5, and Dev6/ctr3) that follows the NI-DAQmx physical channel naming convention.
+Every physical channel on a device has a unique name (for instance, cDAQ1Mod4/ai0, Dev2/ao5, and Dev6/ctr3) that follows the NI-DAQmx physical channel naming convention.
 Refer to `NI-DAQmx Channel <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/chans.html>`_ for more information.